-In Malaga we have great weather year round, but this is a city that really lives for the summer!
-We are often the first ones to shed our winter coats and sweaters because we just can’t stand the gray and chilly winter and early springtime.
-Luckily, by this time of year the temperatures have warmed up, the sea breeze is blowing and we are ready to enjoy all that Malaga has to offer, so we wanted to share our advice for things to do in Malaga in June.
+Although Malaga is blessed with great weather year round, this is a city that really lives for the summer.
+By the time June rolls around, the temperatures have warmed up, the sea breeze is blowing and locals are ready to enjoy all that Malaga has to offer—and you will be, too.
+Here are some of the best things to do in Malaga in June to get you started.

-This may sound obvious, but by late May and early June, every Saturday the beaches of Malaga are dotted with colorful umbrellas, towels and families spending the day at the beach.
-We like to hop in the car and head down the highway a bit to Torremolinos, but we’ve also been known to spend a lazy afternoon closer to the city at the Malagueta or the Caleta.
+This may sound obvious, but by late May and early June, the beaches of Malaga are dotted with colorful umbrellas and towels weekend after weekend.
+Hop in the car and head down the highway a bit to Torremolinos, or spend a lazy afternoon closer to the city at the Malagueta or the Caleta—the choice is yours.
 Whichever your beach of choice, pack a little picnic and enjoy the day!

-On the night of San Juan (June 23rd) Malaga, along with many other cities along the Mediterranean, celebrates the arrival of summer.
-People set up bonfires on the beach and they bring along a wish written on a little piece of paper to burn with the hope it will come true.
-In Malaga, we also bring along sardines so that we can enjoy “espetos.”
+On the night of June 23—the eve of the feast of St. John—Malaga, along with many other cities along the Mediterranean, celebrates the arrival of summer.
+People set up bonfires on the beach and bring along a wish written on a little piece of paper to burn in the hope it will come true.
+In Malaga, you’ll also find plenty of people snacking on espetos as they enjoy the festivities.

-At midnight we burn the “júas,”– big rag dolls filled with sawdust or paper– which are generally made by groups of friends and represent a caricature of a famous person.
-Another tradition is that if you wash your face in the sea on this night that you will preserve your beauty or youth for the next year.
-Head down to the beach around sunset to take part in one of the best things to do in Malaga in June!
+At midnight, it’s time to burn the “júas,” which are big rag dolls filled with sawdust or paper.
+These are generally made by groups of friends and represent a caricature of a famous person.
+Another superstition is that if you wash your face in the sea on this night, you’ll preserve your beauty or youth for the next year.
+Head down to the beach around sunset to take part in one of the best things to do in Malaga in June.

 4. Explore a cave or a new village